Get Data from Dataset (v2)

 Field-name vocabulary differs from the dedicated employee endpoints.
 The employee dataset uses fully qualified names such as jobInformationJobTitle, jobInformationDepartment, jobInformationReportsTo, and employmentStatus, where List Employees / Get Employee use shorter names like jobTitleName, department, reportsTo, and status.
 Always source field names from Get Fields from Dataset (v1.2) — names from the employee endpoints will not necessarily resolve here.

-Filter expressions use OData-style syntax with comparison operators eq, ne, lt, le, gt, ge, the list operator in, and logical operators and / or.
+Filter expressions use OData-style syntax with comparison operators eq, ne, lt, le, gt, ge, the list-membership operator in (...), and logical operators and / or.
+The parser does not support not in; use ne for the inverse of eq, and on options-type fields ne already applies set-membership negation under the hood.
 A single filter expression may use and or or, but not both; mixed logical expressions return 422 with code INVALID_FILTER.
-Operator support varies by field type: eq and ne work on text fields; ordering operators lt, le, gt, ge are supported on numeric and date fields but not on text fields; in is supported on enumerated/list fields but not on free-text fields; on options-type fields (single-select enums) the operators are restricted to those defined for that field type.
-Unsupported operator/field-type combinations return a 422 with a VALIDATION_ERROR problem detail.
+Operator support varies by field type: eq / ne work on text, numeric, date, and options-type (single-select enum) fields like status, employmentStatus, and jobInformationDepartment; ordering operators lt, le, gt, ge are supported on numeric and date fields.
+The list operator in is the natural fit on options-type fields (e.g. status in ('Active','Inactive')), and is also accepted on text, numeric, and date fields when used with a single value (e.g. firstName in ('Ashley'), equivalent to firstName eq 'Ashley'); multi-value in on non-options fields returns 422.
+To check a field's type, see the type value returned by Get Fields from Dataset (v1.2).
 Filter fields do not need to appear in the fields array; rows are filtered server-side.
-String literals in filter expressions are wrapped in single quotes, e.g. firstName eq 'Ashley' or firstName in ('Ashley','Charlotte').
+String literals in filter expressions are wrapped in single quotes, e.g. firstName eq 'Ashley' or status in ('Active','Inactive').

 orderBy is a comma-separated list of <field> <asc|desc> rules.
 Every field used in orderBy must also appear in the fields array; omitting it returns a 400 with code UE-1001. orderBy is optional; with no orderBy the row order is unspecified.